SheIITear/anime-downloader-api/README.md

 # anime-downloader-api

-This is an api that downloads anime you send to it as post request to localhost:1337/download.
+This is an api that downloads anime and can compress you send to it as post request to localhost:1337/download.
 Needed parameters are name and ep.
 Additionally, you can specify a custom resolution if you dont want it to default to 480p.
 Also, unless your username is shelltear, change it to yours in anime-cli/src/main.rs:112 before compiling.